MIT-CAVE/rc-cli/templates/README.md

 The folders listed below include additional folders used for logging, storing saved models, and scoring not required for submission.
 The `new-app` command creates these folders.
 - `data/model_build_outputs` would contain a trained model created from the "build inputs" dataset.
 - `data/model_apply_outputs` folder would contain the predicted routes based on your model and the "apply inputs" dataset.
-- `data/model_score_inputs` and `data/model_score_outputs` directories are utilized by the RC-CLI when scoring your application and not necessary for submission.
-After sourcing your model, find the results in `data/model_score_outputs/eval_scores.json`.
+- `data/model_score_inputs`,`data/model_score_outputs`, and `data/model_score_timings` directories are utilized by the RC-CLI when scoring your application and not necessary for submission.
+After scoring your model, find the results in `data/model_score_outputs/scores.json`.
 - `snapshots` contains saved Docker images and their corresponding data files.
 - `logs` contains folders created by the RC-CLI while running commands.
 Logs are kept for `configure-app`, `model-debug`, `save_snapshot`, etc...